aigerabae/pku_variants/part2.md

 The variants arent mathching with previous results; might want to change the approach to remove or relax the filters at PLINK stage; note that snpnexus only allows 10.000 variants at a time; if i keep only variants shown in 1 person would it change anything? also check the indexing stuff.
 So if i just remove monomorphic snps let's see the result and then look up whih ones exist in the database and just use them

+Although...
+I checked it out and there are variants with only 1 person meaning they weren't filtered out. so it shouldn't be a problem